RSE-Sheffield/pando-python/episodes/profiling-functions.md

 [`cProfile`](https://docs.python.org/3/library/profile.html#instant-user-s-manual) is a function-level profiler provided as part of the Python standard library.

 <!-- How is it used? -->
-It can be called directly within your Python code as an imported package, however it's easier to use it's script interface:
+It can be called directly within your Python code as an imported package, however it's easier to use its script interface:

 ```sh
 python -m cProfile -o <output file> <script name> <arguments>